uwcartlab/webmapping/Chapter02/readme.md

 ###### Figure 4.7: The Debugger tab showing where `cities()` is defined

 Why then did I use `cities` in my loop?
-Remember back to our _very first script_, when we were using two arrays for our data instead of an array of objects (Example 4.9).
+Remember back to our _very first script_, when we were using two arrays for our data instead of an array of objects (Example 4.7).

-###### Example 4.9: Contrasting the former and current array structures in _main.js_
+###### Example 4.7: Contrasting the former and current array structures in _main.js_

-    //THE OLD DATA...Example 4.4 line 6
+    //THE OLD DATA
     function cities(){
         //define two arrays for cities and population var cities = [